Customer Services

 • arranging for authorised personnel to carry out a site visit.

-Reporting The Outcome To The Parties Involved
+Reporting the Outcome to the Parties Involved

-Once the report has been ratified by the Examination Standards Committee, and the Board of Directors, it will be made available as a final report to the centre, and to the regulatory authorities and other external agencies as required.
+Once the report has been ratified by GQAL’s Board of Directors it will be made available as a final report to the centre and to the regulatory authorities and other external agencies as required.
+If an independent/third party notified us of the suspected case of malpractice and or maladministration we will inform them of the outcome.

 Imposing And Monitoring Sanctions

-The Responsible Officer will monitor the agreed sanctions.
+Any sanctions imposed will be decided by the Examination Standards Committee and ratified by the Board of Directors.
+Those involved will be informed as part of the reporting process.
+Sanctions will be imposed based on the scale and nature of the malpractice and will be imposed in a proportionate manner as outlined in the Sanctions Policy.
+GQAL’s Responsible Officer will monitor the agreed sanctions.
 Any actions that need to be taken as part of these sanctions will be monitored by the Responsible Officer and reported to the Board of Directors.

 Should any additional measure be required (e.g. for continued non-compliance during the monitoring period) the Responsible Officer will request a decision to be made by the Board of Directors to extend the sanction finish date or escalate them.
+Either at notification of a suspected case of malpractice and or maladministration or at any time during the investigation GQAL reserves the right to suspend any claims for candidate certification submitted by the centre involved.

-Appeals Against Our Decision To Impose Sanctions
+Complaints and Appeals Against Our Decision To Impose Sanctions

-Enquiries On Results Service Policy And Procedure
+Enquiries On Results Service

 Timelines

-Results, certificates and profiles will be issued within 6 working weeks of the examination date.
+Results, certificates and profiles will be issued within 30 working days of the examination date.

 All applications for enquiries about results will be acknowledged within 7 working days of receipt.